History of Santa Monica, California: 1960s

-The completion of the Santa Monica Freeway in 1966 brought the promise of new prosperity, though at the cost of decimating the Pico neighborhood that had been a leading African American enclave on the Westside.
+The completion of the Santa Monica Freeway in 1966 brought the promise of new prosperity for some, although it was at the cost of decimating Santa Monica's red-lined African American enclave and Hispanic "La Viente" barrio running between Olympic and Pico.

 Third Street in downtown was converted into the Santa Monica Mall in 1965, an innovative but ultimately unsuccessful development that turned the three block core of the retail district into an open-air pedestrian mall.
 Large parking structures were built, but rarely filled.
 Within a couple of decades it was in severe decline.
 (The Santa Monica Mall, just prior to its conversion to the Third Street Promenade, is a location for some scenes in the movie, Pee-wee's Big Adventure).

 The Douglas plant closed in 1968, depriving Santa Monica of its largest employer.
 A decade passed before the site was redeveloped into an office park.
 The Museum of Flying was opened on the same site another decades later, in 1989.

 Bandleader Lawrence Welk built the Champagne Towers apartment building and the adjoining 300 ft Lawrence Welk Plaza in 1969.
 The plaza is now known by its address, 100 Wilshire, and it is still the tallest building in the city.